FAQs: Hiring an Attorney

 If you and your personal injury lawyer decide that filing a personal injury lawsuit is necessary, it could take several months or more than a year to resolve your case.
 Among many other factors, the time it takes to bring a personal injury lawsuit to settlement or trial depends on how clear it is that the other party was negligent, whether the other party is willing to settle before trial, how much discovery is needed, and how busy the court or judge is.

-An experienced personal injury lawyer should be able to give you a rough estimate of how soon your personal injury claim may be resolved.
+An experienced personal injury lawyer in Colorado Springs should be able to give you a rough estimate of how soon your personal injury claim may be resolved.
 Be wary of any lawyer who makes guarantees about resolving your case within a short period of time, such as a month.
 Even the most experienced lawyers can’t always predict how long it will take to resolve a claim.

 How should I find the right personal injury lawyer for me?

-Hiring a personal injury lawyer is an important decision.
+Hiring a Colorado Springs personal injury lawyer is an important decision.
 Your attorney is someone with whom you will work very closely, so you should make sure you are comfortable with this person before signing a representation agreement.
 Today, most people find their personal injury lawyers by searching online or asking for a referral from someone they know.
 You can easily search for attorneys in your area using Google or Avvo.com.

 Do not be afraid to ask potential attorneys for references from past clients.
 You should also be sure that your attorney has brought cases similar to yours to trial before.
 To learn more about questions to ask potential personal injury lawyers, click here.

 Disclaimer: Information provided on this site is NOT formal legal advice.
 It is generic legal information.
 Under no circumstances should the information on this site be relied upon when deciding the proper course of a legal action.
 Always get a formal case evaluation from a licensed attorney if you think you might have a personal injury lawsuit.